scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 5 AP
 - **Range:** 5
 - **Duration:** instant
-- **Damage Type:** Death
+- **Damage Type:** death

 Targeting a creature in range you can see you cause their wounds to reopen.
 The creature makes a Stamina save against your spellcasting roll.
-On fail they take 1 wound die in damage, or 3 wound dice if they have missing wounds.
+On failure they take 1 wound die in damage, or 3 wound dice if they have missing wounds.

 You may target an extra creature for every level cast above cantrip.